ACADEMIC EXCELLENCE

 Looking for a fun elective that will challenge you and is different and unique?
 If yes, then Uncle Sam wants you!
 Military history also known as Historical Survey runs the gambit:

-Students will learn about military tactics and strategy from some of the greatest generals of all time.
+Students will learn about military tactics and strategy from some of the greatest generals of all time, from ancient to present.

 This course will teach the fundamental principles associated with debating and argumentation.
 Students will participate in a series of debates and mock trials.
 In this class, students will utilize Catholic social teaching and learn the tools necessary to defend their beliefs and opinions on these issues.